kubescape/kubescape/docs/roadmap.md

 * Assisted remediation (telling where/what to fix)
 * Integration with Prometheus
 * Confiugration of controls (customizing rules for a given environment)
-* Installation in the cluster for continous monitoring
+* Installation in the cluster for continuous monitoring
 * Host scanner
 * Cloud vendor API integration
 * Custom exceptions